 Foxes have been known as mysterious spirits in nature and tradition.
 This is why traditional art studios often use the icon of a fox to give reference to tradition, mystery, creativity, and nature.

 The Fox Silong studio is a digital and traditional fine art studio.
 The image of a fox jumping over the digitized typography is referred as the studio’s link with traditional art, hence bridging the gap between tradition and digital and bringing it together.

 The symbol of a dandelion perfectly conveys the traditional tone of the art studio.
 For one, it is a symbol of nature, delicacy, and the ephemeral quality of life.
 For another, it represents the ‘past’ (and hence reference to the tradition) and how it flies away with time, giving way to newer ways.

 Birds are also often used as a traditional art symbol because they convey a link to nature and the values of the old.

 iii) Mythological Images As Symbols

 Other traditional symbols may include symbols of mythology or supernatural beings.
-For example, this traditional fine arts studio utilize the symbol of an angel’s wings as a connection between mythical and traditional art.
+For example, this traditional fine arts studio utilize the symbol of wings as a connection between mythical and traditional art.

 Traditional fine art logos utilize more traditional fonts, for example serifs or calligraphic fonts.
 Here are some examples: